mmunson94/Mmunson-P5-Phone-shop/README.md

 Database Management:

-- Data Storage and Retrieval: Utilizes a database to store product information, user details, order histories, and other relevant data, ensuring quick access and management.
+- Data Storage and Retrieval: Utilises a database to store product information, user details, order histories, and other relevant data, ensuring quick access and management.

 User Interface and Experience: